-Meet The Founders
+Meet The Founder

-Hi, I'm Amy Cotta; I'm the mother of six, a patriot, founder of a national military 501(C)3 nonprofit, and the proud mother of a United States Marine.
+Hi, I'm Amy Cotta; I'm the mother of six, a patriot, the founder of a national military 501(C)3 nonprofit, and the proud mother of a United States Marine.

-In 2011 I signed my only biological son over to the Marine Corps; he was only seventeen at the time.
+In 2011 I signed my only biological son over to the Marine Corps; he was only seventeen then.
 My son went straight from high school graduation to Bootcamp, and I went from being okay to thinking, "OMG!
 What have I done?!"
 With the war in Afghanistan showing no signs of letting up and with the loss of American life increasing, I found myself slipping into depression, often crying uncontrollably, wondering, "Had I just sent my son off to war?

 While Tyler was away at Bootcamp, I desperately and feverishly looked for ways to feel connected to him.
 I knew I wanted something special, but it couldn't be just anything.
 It needed to be something that showed sincere love and gratitude, not only for my son but for all those who served long before him and those who will serve long after him.
-I also wanted something that I could wear all the time, no matter where I was going.
+I also wanted something I could wear all the time, no matter where I was going.